This information will help you maintain your nutrition after your bowel surgery.

 - Legumes, such as lentils, chickpeas, lima beans, and kidney beans

 Vitamin and Mineral Supplements

 You are probably not eating some of the foods you did before your surgery.
 It may be a good idea to take 1 multivitamin each day.
 It should have the recommended daily allowance (RDA) for vitamins and minerals.
 You may also need more of specific vitamins or minerals.
 Ask your doctor or dietitian what you should take.

 - You may need water-soluble forms of vitamins A, D, and E. This is rare and happens only if a large portion of your ileum was removed.

-- If the last part of your ileum was removed, you will need to have injections (shots) of B12 every 1 to 3 months.
+- If the last part of your ileum was removed, you will need to have injections (shots) of vitamin B12 every 1 to 3 months.

 - If you are having a lot of diarrhea, your potassium levels may decrease.
-Ask your doctor whether you should eat foods that are high in potassium.
+Ask your doctor if you should eat foods that are high in potassium.
 These include oranges, potatoes, tomatoes, and bananas.

 - Do not take potassium supplements without talking to your doctor first.
 They can be dangerous.

 - If you having a lot of diarrhea, ask your doctor if you should take a zinc supplement.